-Organizations can choose the campaign effort that best aligns with their size and capacity.
-In all cases, UWRC will provide an investor relations manager to act as a liaison during campaign activities.
+The annual campaign is an opportunity to mutually promote and support each other.
 Campaign efforts should take place between September 1 and November 30 annually, and funds raised during campaign must be submitted to UWRC no later than December 31.

-Each organization can select one or more of the following campaign options:
+The organization can choose one or more of the following campaign efforts that best align with their size and capacity.